yandex-cloud/docs/en/vision/concepts/ocr/known-issues.md

 The service is currently running with a number of restrictions.
 Please read them before you start working:

 * The recognition `confidence` value is only calculated for a `line`.
 The line's value is used both for words and for the recognized language.
 * A single language is indicated for all recognized words, although they are recognized in all the languages from the supported [model](supported-languages.md).
-For example, if you specify `["en", "ar"]` and the text has mostly English words, then all the words are marked as `en`, including those in Arabic.
+For example, if you specify `["en", " ar"]` and the text has mostly English words, then all the words are marked as `en`, including those in Arabic.
 * For good recognition quality, text shouldn't be too slanted.
 Ideally, the angle should be less than 10-15 degrees.
 * The following is not recognized well:
   * Handwritten text.